seemoo-lab/pyshimmer/README.rst

     LABEL="end"

 You can also find the example file in :code:`conf/udev/10-shimmer.rules.example`.

-Distinguishing both Shimmer Docks and tty interfaces is somewhat difficult because the distinguishing attributes are spread across multiple devices in the USB device tree.
-The main distinguishing attribute is the serial ID of the dock.
-This allows to distinguish between the ECG and the PPG dock.
-The second step is to check if the bInterfaceNumber of the tty device is 00 (bootloader) or 01 (Dock device).
-Unfortunately, it is not possible to check attributes from different parents in a single rule and we need to use the Goto action to create an if clause around the bInterfaceNumber.
+In order to create a custom ruleset for your devices, create a new udev rule file :code:`/etc/udev/rules.d/10-shimmer.rules` and add the above contents.
 In the file, you need to replace the :code:`<id_vendor1>`, :code:`<id_product1>`, and :code:`<id_serial1>` of the first device, and the :code:`<id_vendor2>`, :code:`<id_product2>`, and :code:`<id_serial2>` of the second device.
 You can find the values by scanning the :code:`dmesg` command after plugging in a Shimmer device.
 Here is an example: